-Research Methods Seminar for Tourism and Hospitality
+Research Methods

-Prerequisites: MATH 2208 and 2209
+for Tourism and Hospitality

-A survey of the current methods of tourism and hospitality research and inquiry including such issues as research design, use of forecasting tools, questionnaire construction and interviewing techniques.
-A structured field research project is designed and completed.
+Prerequisites: MATH 2208 or permission of the instructor A survey of the current methods of tourism and hospitality research and inquiry including such issues as research design, sampling, qualitative and quantitative research methods, questionnaire construction and statistical analysis of survey data.
+An applied project is required.
 Note: Students who have received credit for BUSI 4430 or PBRL 3016 may not take this course for credit.
-Fieldwork required